 Figure 2-2: Mission domain types.

+Within these domains, it can generally be assumed that methods and contributions are consistent as defined by reference [41].
+Two domains are origin unique; terrestrial (MD1) and lunar (MD4).
+MD2 can be replicated where needed and MD3 devolves to the current methods of time transfer and clock correlation.

 Mission domain 1

-Mission Domain (MD) 1 comprises the terrestrial environment and is the most dynamic and expansive.
+Mission Domain 1 (MD1) comprises the terrestrial environment and is the most dynamic and commonly-used.
 It includes most national space agencies and national assets such as GNSSes.
 This includes space out to geosynchronous orbits.
 This is an arbitrary distinction based on activity level or population of space borne assets.
 MD1 is the domain with the most assets and usable operations methods, including time.
-For international usage, these assets are truly expansive.
 They reflect a broad range of formats and capabilities and it is expected to change as more and more application are available for the terrestrial environment.

 Mission Domain 2

-Mission Domain 2, shown in Figure 2-3, comprises a minimal infrastructure that supports multiple ground and space-based mission.
+Mission Domain 2 (MD2), shown in Figure 2-3, comprises a minimal infrastructure that supports multiple ground and space-based missions.
+There may be several distinct MD2’s around different bodies, each operating separately, in coordination from Earch.
 The domain is managed from Earth and is based on steered clocks that act as a reference for the domain.
-MD2 assets act as the source of time and navigation in the MD2 domain and provide pointing, navigation, and timing.
+MD2 assets act as the source of time and navigation in each MD2 domain and provide pointing, navigation, and timing.

 Consumers of these services are not directly dependent on Terrestrial contact to maintain PNT knowledge.
 No direct connect is required for consumers of PNT services.
-Command and control and data delivery are networked.
+Command and control and data delivery will be networked.
+(Currently, most assets establish communication directly to Earth or through an orbiting relay.)
 As a result, the communication infrastructure can be more fully used.
 There are two obvious examples where such a domain is useful; specifically, MD2 would support a planetary domain such as Mars or a free space domain such as a Lagrange point.